Farid023/PixEdit/README.md

-# Photo Editor
+# PixEdit

-Photo Editor is a powerful and user-friendly photo editing app that allows you to edit, enhance, and share your photos effortlessly.
-With features like cropping, rotating, filters, and effects, Photo Editor offers an intuitive interface for a seamless editing experience.
+PixEdit is a powerful and user-friendly photo editing app that allows you to edit, enhance, and share your photos effortlessly.
+With features like cropping, rotating, filters, and effects, PixEdit offers an intuitive interface for a seamless editing experience.

 ## 🎬 Demo